jayngng/ihr_note/ihr_grr/GRR.md

 <hr>

 ### Take away concepts
-→Always check running processes on the target.
+→ Always check running processes on the target.
 Especially the one with high privilege.
 → Always check network information since it'll tell us attacker traffic.
 → Always check the registry, a go-to location for persistence.
 → Some common processes `notepad.exe` and `calc.exe` sometimes look benign.
 However, those are juicy target for attacker to inject malicious code.